 Whatever type of writing you do, it's going to be helpful to plan ahead.

-This is easier for some types of writing than others: I definitely find non-fiction easier to plan than fiction.
+This is easier for some types of writing than others!
+If you're working on a short story, you might have most of the plot in your head already.

 You don't have to spend ages planning.
-A few bullet points about what you want to cover during your writing session, or a quickly scribbled mindmap, may well be more than enough.
+A few bullet points about what you want to cover in the next scene, or a quickly scribbled mindmap, may well be more than enough.